Statistical description and dimension reduction of continuous time categorical trajectories with multivariate functional

-This leads us to consider the multivariate functional principal component analysis (MFPCA, see \cite{CCY2014} or \cite{HG2018}) of the multivariate functional vector $\mathbf{X}=(X_1, \ldots, X_q)$.
+This leads us to consider the multivariate functional principal component analysis (MFPCA) of the multidimensional functional vector $\mathbf{X}=(X_1, \ldots, X_q)$.
 When having a sample of trajectories at hand, consistency results are obtained both from a functional data and continuous time stochastic process point of view.

 We show on the example presented in Figure~\ref{fig:TDS} that it leads both to principal components that can be simply interpreted in terms of variations around the mean probability curve related to each state, and powerful tools able to reduce effectively the dimension of categorical functional data in a finite dimension vector space.
 We also present a comparison, on this case study, with the CFDA approach.

-All the codes in the R language are available on Github, \url{https://github.com/Chemosens/ExternalCode/tree/main/MFPCAWithCategoricalTrajectories}}.
+All the codes in the R language (see \citealp{R2024}) are available on Github, { \url{https://github.com/Chemosens/ExternalCode/tree/main/MFPCAWithCategoricalTrajectories}}.
 Additional numerical experiments, including weighted MFPCA, TCATA analysis, and jump time measurements corrupted by noise, along with an example based on the telegraph process, where explicit calculations are derived, are provided in the Supplementary Material.